This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Make a well in the middle and pour in the eggnog, egg, and melted butter; mix with a fork or whisk until smooth.
+- Make a well in the middle and pour in the milk, egg, and butter.
+Break up the egg first with a fork, and then begin to combine the flour, working from the outside of the bowl in, until just combined and mostly smooth.

 I made these eggnog pancakes last Christmas and I promised myself to make then again for special ocassions!
 So, yesterday was my birthday and I enjoy this recipe again!!
 Thank you Laura!!